Learn how to apply as a:

-Campus tours, lasting approximately one hour and led by a member of the Vanguard organization, are available at 11:00 a.m. and 2:15 p.m., Monday through Friday, during the school year while classes are in session.
+Campus tours, last approximately 75 minutes and led by a member of the Vanguard organization, are available at 11:00 a.m. and 2:15 p.m., Monday through Friday, during the school year while classes are in session.
 During the summer session, tours are offered at 11:00 a.m. only, Monday through Friday.
-The one hour walking tours include academic buildings, residence halls, dining facilities, recreation facilities and other student life buildings.
-Admissions counselors are available to answer questions at the conclusion of your tour.
+Your visit will start with a brief overview of UWL and the admission process from an Admissions counselor before starting the student led walking tour.
+The 75 minute visit experience includes academic buildings, residence halls, dining facilities, recreation facilities and other student life buildings.
+Admissions counselors are again available to answer questions at the conclusion of your tour.

 If you are unable to make it to campus for a tour, please explore our virtual campus tour.